opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/documentdb.md

 ### authentication

-The following parameters enable you to configure authentication for the DocumentDB cluster.
+The following parameters enable you to configure authentication for the Amazon DocumentDB cluster.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---